A keyboard style for Yamaha Genos, Tyros, PSR, CVP, DGX, YPG and YPT models holds the accompaniment pattern.

 For editing in the keyboard the keyboard manual describes the procedure.

 For editing in MIDI sequencer software (e.g. one listed here) the non-MIDI data in the style file must be preserved before opening the style file in these software programs.
+My "Style Split and Splice" software here can be used for this task.

 The non-MIDI data is to some extent editable in the keyboard; but some advanced settings have to be edited in specialized software programs.